 If you need an assessment, this is usually a face-to-face consultation with an independent, trained health professional.

 The assessment is designed to work out what your individual needs are.

 It will focus on how well you can carry out a range of activities you need to do to cope with everyday life.
 The Citizens Advice website offers guidance on preparing for your PIP assessment.

 After your assessment, you’ll get a letter with a decision about whether you can get PIP and how much it will be.

 If you get PIP, your award will be regularly reassessed to see if your condition has changed.

 If you’re already claiming Disability Living Allowance

-However, the two benefits have different qualifying conditions, so it’s possible that you might be entitled to a higher or lower rate of payment, or that you won’t be entitled to anything.
+However, the two benefits have different qualifying conditions, so it’s possible you might be entitled to a higher or lower rate of payment, or you won’t be entitled to anything.

 Read more about what to do if your award changes in our guides:

 If you’re unhappy about a decision on your PIP claim, you can challenge it - but it’s important to follow the correct process.